makuke1234/ESR_cap_meter/README.md

-# ESR_cap_meter
+# ESR+capacitance meter

-This an ATSAMD21G16x based ESR and capacitance meter.
-Due to memory limitations, at least the *16* chip is required (64 KB Flash, 8 KB RAM).
+This is an ATSAMD21G16x based ESR and capacitance meter.
+Due to program size, at least the *16* chip is required (64 KB Flash, 8 KB RAM).

 List of supported chips: